Designing labeled graph classifiers by exploiting the R\'enyi entropy of the dissimilarity representation: The original ODSE graph classifier

 The ODSE graph classification system \cite{odse} is founded on an explicit graph embedding mechanism that represents the input set of graphs $\mathcal{S}, n=|\mathcal{S}|$, using a suitable RS $\mathcal{R}, d=|\mathcal{R}|$, by initially computing the corresponding DM, $\mathbf{D}^{n\times d}$.
 The configuration of the embedding vectors representing the input data in $\mathcal{D}$ is derived directly using the rows of $\mathbf{D}$.
 The adopted IGM dissimilarity measure is the symmetric version of the procedure called best matching first that uses a three-weight edit scheme (TWEC).
 Although TWEC provides a heuristic solution to the graph edit distance problem, it has shown a good compromise between computational complexity (quadratic in the graph order) and the number of characterizing parameters \cite{gm_survey,odse,gralg_2012}.
 TWEC performs a greedy assignment of the vertices among the two input graphs on the base of the corresponding labels dissimilarity; edge operations are induced accordingly.

 ODSE synthesizes the classification model optimizing the DS representation by means of two dedicated operations, called \textit{compression} and \textit{expansion}.
 Both operations make use of the QRE estimator (Sec. \ref{sec:ip_entropy}) to quantify the information conveyed by the DM.
-Since the DVs fall into a continuous interval, the underlying distribution is assumed to be continuous as well.
-When the distribution is uniform, the entropy reaches its unique maximum value (see Eq. \ref{eq:max_entropy}), which is used in the ODSE system to normalize the entropy evaluations in $[0, 1]$.
-To make this computation straightforward, TWEC has been re-normalized within the $[0, 2]$ range, yielding a DVs extent equal to $\Delta=2$.

 Another important component of the ODSE graph classification system is the feature-based classifier, which operates directly in $\mathcal{D}$; its own classification model is trained during the ODSE synthesis.
 Such a classifier can be any well-known classification system, such as an MMN \cite{rizzi2002}, or a kernelized support vector machine (SVM).
 Test labeled graphs are classified by ODSE feeding the corresponding dissimilarity representation to the learned feature-based classifier, which assigns proper class labels to the test patterns.